 Cryptographic Key Length Recommendation

-NSA's goal in presenting Suite B [6] is to provide industry with a common set of cryptographic algorithms that they can use to create products that meet the needs of the widest range of US Government needs.
-Another suite of NSA, Suite A, contains classified algorithms that will not be released.
+NSA's goal in presenting the Commercial National Security Algorithm (CNSA) Suite [6] is to provide industry with a common set of cryptographic algorithms that they can use to create products that meet the needs of the widest range of US Government needs.

 All key sizes are provided in bits.
 These are the minimal sizes for security.